DefinitionBy Mayo Clinic Staff

 Frostbite is an injury caused by freezing of the skin and underlying tissues.
 First your skin becomes very cold and red, then numb, hard and pale.
 Frostbite is most common on the fingers, toes, nose, ears, cheeks and chin.
 Exposed skin in cold, windy weather is most vulnerable to frostbite.
 But frostbite can occur on skin covered by gloves or other clothing.

-Frostnip, the first stage of frostbite, irritates the skin but doesn't cause permanent damage.
-You can treat mild forms of frostbite with first-aid measures, including slowly warming your skin with warm water.
-Severe frostbite, however, requires medical attention, as it can damage skin, tissues, muscle and bones and lead to complications, such as infection and nerve damage.
+Frostnip, the first stage of frostbite, doesn't cause permanent skin damage.
+You can treat very mild frostbite with first-aid measures, including rewarming your skin.
+All other frostbite requires medical attention because it can damage skin, tissues, muscle and bones.
+Possible complications of severe frostbite include infection and nerve damage.

 - Goldsmith LA, et al., eds.
 Fitzpatrick's Dermatology in General Medicine.
 8th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://accessmedicine.mhmedical.com/book.aspx?bookid=392.
 Accessed June 30, 2014.